-- Lab tests, including liver function, kidney function, blood cholesterol, and complete blood cell counts, may be performed while you use Antara.
+- Lab tests may be performed while you use Antara.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Antara with caution in the ELDERLY; they may be more sensitive to its effects, especially muscle problems.

 - PREGNANCY and BREAST-FEEDING: It is not known if Antara can cause harm to the fetus.
 If you become pregnant or plan to become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Antara while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Antara.

 Possible side effects of Antara:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: